mosen/munkireport-php-m2/docs/developer/modules.md

 Each module is part of the `MrModule` namespace.
 Only core parts of the application are part of the `Mr` namespace.

 Each module exists as a [Laravel package](https://laravel.com/docs/5.4/packages) inside the `mr_module` directory.
+Although normally those packages would be registered separately in packagist/composer, they are part of the main project.

 The directory structure looks something like this, but may not include everything listed here: